chaytanc/ModelVale/README.md

  * Have multiple avatars at once
  * Model leaderboards
  * In-game achievements
+ *  See stats about best performing models across time
+     *  This uses a database backend like Parse or Firebase to store preferences
+ *  Push notifications about model performance

  **Other Possible Technical Problems**
  * Planning for very large datasets and fetching in chunks to display data